sonic-net/SONiC/doc/port_fec_ber/port_fec_ber.md

 BER        - Bits Error Rate, measure in bit per second.
 Pre FEC    - The number of bits which FEC successsfully correct.
 Post FEC   - The number of bits which FEC fail to correct.
+Frame	   - size of each FEC block.
+Symbol     - part of the FEC structure which the error detection and correction base on.
+RS-FEC     - Reed Solomon Forward Error correction, RSFEC-544 = 5440 total size , RSFEC-528 = 5280 total size

 ### Overview

 FEC is a common hardarew feature deployed in a high speed network.
 Due to the signal integeraty, date ingressing to a port might have bit(s) corrupted.
-The FEC will correct the data's error and increment counters to account for correction is successful (Pre FEC) or correction is not succcessful (Post FEC)
+The FEC will correct the data's corruptiom and increment error counters to account for corrected bits (Pre FEC) or uncorrected frame (Post FEC)
-This HLD is to enhance the current show interface counter fec-stat to include Pre and Post BER statistic as new columns.

 ### Requirements

-This section list out all the requirements for the HLD coverage and exemptions (not supported) if any for this design.
+This HLD is to
+   (1) enhance the current "show interface counter fec-stat" to include Pre and Post BER statistic as new columns (2) Add Pre and Post FEC BER per interface into Redis DB for telemetry streaming (3) Calculate the Pre and Post FEC BER at the same intervale as the PORT_STAT poll rate which is 1 sec.

 ### Architecture Design